egoist/rollup-plugin-postcss/README.md

 Type: `Loader[]`

-An array of custom loaders.
+An array of custom loaders, check out our [sass-loader](./src/sass-loader) as example.

 ```js
 interface Loader {